Please choose a topic below to learn more about motorcycle injury law in Arizona.

 Very few things are as terrifying as being involved in a motorcycle accident.
 There are many ways a motorcycle accident can happen.
 Contrary to popular belief, these accidents are not usually the motorcyclist’s fault.
 In fact, most of these accidents happen because drivers of other vehicles are not paying attention, do not see the motorcycle, or fail to register that the motorcycle is present upon seeing them.
 This is because motorcycles are smaller than other vehicles and present a smaller, different profile than other types of road transportation.
 Add to the motorcycle’s own low visibility issues like heavy traffic, night darkness, weather conditions or blind spots and it can be very difficult to see a motorcycle on the road.

 There are many forms of motorcycle accidents.
-Below are some types of accidents that Cantor Injury Lawyers have found which may be the result of other drivers’ negligence:
+Below are some types of accidents that Hirsch & Lyon Accident Law have found which may be the result of other drivers’ negligence:

 - Failure to yield right-of-way to the motorcycle